joudot/Docker-Kubernetes-AKS-FAQ/Docker-FAQ.md

 - Your containers are only authorized to run a pre-defined subset of executables (they would get errors otherwise and you will be alerted)
 - You can also enforce some networking rules to control their external communications

-## How to unit test .NET Core Application in a Continuous Build
+## How to unit test .NET Core Application in a Continuous Build?
 One approach that would work is to have the dotnet test command could be executed as part of a RUN command in a test image (using multi-stage builds).

 And here is the list of steps in the Azure build pipeline